-(A) Left: the total time for ring assembly and disassembly was estimated for for3∆ Rlc1-GFP cells growing exponentially in either YES-Glucose (Glc) or YES-Glycerol (Gly) medium by time-lapse confocal fluorescence microscopy. n>36 cells from three independent experiments were scored in each condition, and data are presented as mean ± SD. ****, p<0.0001, as calculated by unpaired Student's t test.
-Right: representative maximum-projection time-lapse images of Rlc1 dynamics at the equatorial region in cells from the indicated strains growing in YES-Glucose or YES-Glycerol.
-Mitotic progression was monitored using Pcp1-GFP-marked SPBs.
+(A) Total ring assembly and contraction times (left) and ring constriction rates (right) (μm/min) were estimated for for3∆ Rlc1-GFP cells growing exponentially in either YES-glucose (glc) or YES-glycerol (gly) medium by time-lapse confocal fluorescence microscopy. n>30 cells from three independent experiments were scored in each condition, and data are presented as violin plots. ****, p<0.0001, as calculated by unpaired Student's t test.

+(B) Representative maximum projection time-lapse images of Rlc1 dynamics at the equatorial region in cells from the indicated strains growing in YES-glucose or YES-glycerol.
+Mitotic progression was monitored using Pcp1-GFP-labeled SPBs.
 Time interval is 5 min.
 Scale bar: 10 µm.

-(B) Left: the percentage of septated and multiseptated cells were quantified in for3∆ cells growing for 12 h in either YES-Glucose (Glc) or YES-Glycerol medium (Gly).
+(C) Left: the percentage of septated and multiseptated cells were quantified in for3∆ cells grown for 12 h in either YES-glucose (glc) or YES-glycerol (gly) medium.
 Data correspond to three independent experiments, and are presented as mean ± SD.
 Right: representative maximum projection confocal images after cell-wall staining with calcofluor white.
 Scale bar: 10 µm.

-(C) The percentage of cell lysis was quantified in for3∆ cells growing for 12 h in either YES-Glucose (Glc) or YES-Glycerol medium (Gly).
-Data correspond to three independent experiments, and are presented as mean ± SD. *, p<0.05, as calculated by unpaired Student's t test.
+(D) The percentage of cell lysis was quantified in for3∆ cells grown for 12 h in either YES-glucose (glc) or YES-glycerol (gly) medium.
+Data correspond to three independent experiments, and are presented as mean ± SD. *, p<0.05, as calculated by unpaired Student’s t test.

-(D) Decimal dilutions of strains of the indicated genotypes were spotted on plates with YES-Glucose (Glc) or YES-Glycerol (Gly), incubated at 30°C for 5 days, and photographed.
+(E) Decimal dilutions of strains of the indicated genotypes were spotted on plates with YES-glucose (glc) or YES-glycerol (gly), incubated at 30°C for 5 days, and photographed.
 The image corresponds to a representative experiment that was repeated at least three times with similar results.

-(E) For3-3GFP levels were determined by Western blot analysis with anti-GFP antibody in extracts from wild-type and the proteasome mutant mts3-1 growing in YES-Glucose (Glc) or YES-Glycerol (Gly) and incubated at 36ºC for 8 h.
+(F) For3-3GFP levels were determined by Western blot analysis with anti-GFP antibody in extracts from wild-type and the proteasome mutant mts3-1 grown in YES-glucose (glc) or YES-glycerol (gly) and incubated at 36ºC for 8 h.
 Anti-Cdc2 was used as a loading control.
 The image corresponds to a representative experiment that was repeated at least three times with similar results.